Protecting Our Pollinators at Louma Farm

 Bees are important pollinators, pollinating about 70% of global crops grown for human consumption, but around 90% of all plants worldwide depend on animal pollination to survive.
 The vast majority of this is carried out by flying insects.
 Installing bee hives and populating them with wild swarms of honey bees collected on site is a great way of boosting numbers, but honey bees and other bees (such as bumble bees), hoverflies, and butterflies are vital pollinators too.

-Habitat loss and industrialised farming practices in the UK have resulted in a dramatic fall in wild-pollinator numbers, meaning bees have never needed our help more.
+Habitat loss and industrialised farming practices in the UK have resulted in a dramatic fall in wild pollinator numbers, meaning bees have never needed our help more.
 Because of this, the Louma team continually aim to make our land more attractive to bees, sowing wildflower meadows and planting hundreds of flowering trees.
 These plants provide the nectar and pollen bees need to eat, feed to their brood, and, in the case of honey bees, lock up in stores to keep them going over the winter months.
 In return, the bees transfer pollen from flower to flower enabling the sexual reproduction flowering plants need to bring about the next generation.
 This reciprocal arrangement is essential for both flower and insect: a world without pollinators means a world without flowers, and vice versa.

 When it comes to honey bees, there is a range of approaches a beekeeper can take.
 One end of the spectrum is to think of bees as livestock which produce a usable product (honey and beeswax).
 In this approach, every measure is taken to increase honey production.
 This could result in bee populations being at greater risk of disease and parasites, outside of the relatively artificial environment of the bee hive and its attendant interventions from the beekeeper.
 The other end of the spectrum is natural beekeeping, which prioritises the interests of the bees, encouraging them to thrive for their own sake.
 Our bee team takes this approach, intervening only to encourage hives to thrive and so increasing the chances that more wild colonies will be established.